Hot Peppers

 When It’s Too Late

-• Both Jalapeno and Poblano peppers will turn red if kept on the vine past their optimum harvesting range.
+• Both Jalapeno and Poblano peppers will grow spicier if left on the vine

 How To